cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 20+ years of detector data at thirty second resolution.
 It has a quarter of a trillion events and takes over 2 terabytes of storage.

-Because it is event data with a timestamp, we have set a clustering key for the event date, so that all events with the same date are in the same (or adjacent) partitions.
+Because it is event data with a timestamp, we have set a clustering key for the event date on the column `SAMPLE_DATE`, so that all events with the same date are in the same (or adjacent) partitions.

 All queries for this exercise were run on an XL Snowflake warehouse.